SteamDatabase/SalienCheat/README.md

 2. To build: `docker build . -t steamdb/saliencheat`
 3. To run: `docker run -it --init --rm -e TOKEN=<32 character token from gettoken url> steamdb/saliencheat`
 4. To stop running, Ctrl+C

+## Heroku
+1. Fork this repository on your GitHub account.
+2. Create new app with Heroku
+3. Connect app to GitHub: your_forked_repo/SalienCheat
+4. (optional) Enable automatic deploys (each time you merge changes with upstream repo the app redeploys)
+5. Deploy branch
+6. In Settings and set SALIENS_TOKEN as a Config Var
+7. In Resources and disable web dyno and enable worker

+To view script with colors:
+  * Install heroku-cli
+  * Run `heroku logs -a your_app_name --tail`